Can a Company Culture Be Changed?

 You might be unhappy with the company culture, but that doesn’t mean leadership will be.

-As we have detailed previously, company culture starts at the top.
+As I’ve detailed previously, company culture starts at the top.
 It starts at the very conception of the business, which means if the leaders don’t want to change, a change is not going to happen.

 ….If you don’t have a clear direction.